Close

 April 18, 2017

-When the believer unites with Jesus in His death, we are forgiven and set free from the penalty of sin and the power of sin.
-The redemption of Christ’s blood on the cross enables me by grace to identify with Christ’s life per His resurrection.
+When believers unite with Jesus in His death, we are forgiven and set free from the penalty and power of sin.
+The redemption of Christ’s blood on the Cross enables me to identify with Christ’s life per His resurrection.
 “Or do you not know that all of us who have been baptized into Christ Jesus have been baptized into His death?
-Therefore we have been buried with Him through baptism into death, so that as Christ was raised from the dead through the glory of the Father, so we too might walk in newness of life.
+Therefore we have been buried with Him through baptism into death, so that as Christ was raised from the dead through the glory of the Father, so we too might walk in newness of life” (Romans 6:3–4).